 With an overwhelming number of new financial providers appearing every year, it’s hard to keep track of all the banking rules.
 Fintech companies, just like traditional high-street banks, bring to the table new products, features, and ideas to attract potential clients every month.
 For example, with some financial providers, you can order a virtual card, while others do not offer such an option.
 Some present expensive services and premium packages, while others provide many features for free.
 No wonder that people who are not deeply involved in the financial sphere can be worried about the safety of their money and

 Are you confused and wondering what payment option will satisfy your needs?
 Still cannot figure out the differences between direct debits and standing orders?
-Dive into our in-depth guide on automated transactions and make the decision that will work best for you.
+Dive into Genome‘s in-depth guide on automated transactions and make the decision that will work best for you.

 What is a standing order?